WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 * Routing defines what content is displayed when someone visits a certain URL.
   - If you go to `http://github.com/`, you expect to see GitHub's home page.
   - If you go to `http://github.com/login`, you expect to see a login page.
-* A route pairs a URL with the content that should be displayed for that URL.
+* A route pairs a URL with the content that should be displayed for it.
 If you visit a webpage, copy the URL, and send it to a friend, your friend should end up viewing the same page.

 </aside>